Upcoming events hosted by OIFE

 The Annual General Meeting

 Each year all delegates are invited to the Annual General Meeting (AGM).
 Anyone from our member organizations can attend the AGM.
 In addition OIFE volunteers, volunteers from other organizations, professionals and other people with an interest in OIFE can be invited.
-At the AGM the EC accounts for OIFE’s activities in the past year, future plans and policies are discussed and members exhange news and ideas.
+At the AGM the Board accounts for OIFE’s activities in the past year, future plans and policies are discussed and members exhange news and ideas.
 Read about past OIFE AGMs here.

 The Youth Events

 Every year one of OIFE’s member organizations hosts the OIFE Youth Event.
 This is an informal meeting for young people with OI.
 The age limit has varied, but the event is usually open to people between the age 16 and 30 – 35.

 OIFE’s Topical Meetings usually take place approximately every third year.
 The purpose of the events is to create an arena where interested professionals and experienced specialists from all over the world can meet and exchange knowledge and experience on a specific OI-related topic.
 Relevant topics are chosen by the Board – usually because they need extra focus.
 Former topical meetings have included: